About Us

 Publications and International Links

 Our internationally recognized journal, Renaissance Studies, is published five times a year by Wiley-Blackwell and is offered to members at a reduced subscription rate.
-Two issues of the Society’s Bulletin, free to members, are published in spring and autumn with information about new research, conferences, and exhibitions.
+An issue of the Society’s Bulletin, free to members, is published in the autumn with information about new research, conferences, and exhibitions.
+Our book series explores the many cultures of knowledge, learning, reading and performing in the Renaissance and Early Modern world.
 An international conference is organized biennially and the international dimension is further fostered by links ranging from the British School at Rome to the Renaissance Society of America.

 Funding and Prizes

 The Society, as a registered Charity, offers financial support on a competitive basis to organizers of major conferences in the UK and Ireland and, separately, to organizers for the encouragement and support of postgraduates wishing to participate in their conferences.
-Three postdoctoral fellowships are awarded annually, two in open competition and one, the Rubinstein Fellowship, offered in memory of Nicolai Rubinstein to an outstanding candidate in Italian Renaissance history or culture.
-Travel awards are available for doctoral students enabling them to visit relevant libraries and archives in Britain or abroad.
-An SRS biennial book prize has been launched for award in 2012, as well as an undergraduate essay prize to match the schools’ essay prize.
+A number of postdoctoral fellowships are awarded annually, usually including one, the Rubinstein Fellowship, offered in memory of Nicolai Rubinstein to an outstanding candidate in Italian Renaissance history or culture.
+Museum and galleries awards are available for curators enabling them to visit relevant libraries and archives.
+A public engagement scheme enables researchers to put on events for a general audience.
+The Society also awards a biennial book prize and a prize for the best article published each year in our journal Renaissance Studies.

 Events and Activities